Access to money

 - Council Tax bill from the past three months

-This is usually required if you are opening a bank account with credit facilities.
+If you are setting up an account with credit facilities there are additional requirements for proof of income and credit background check.
 Ask your UK employer for an official letter or contract showing your UK address and the dates and terms of your employment, including how much income you will receive.